ogcpy/Javascript/linked-lists/readme.md

 ## How to Run
 1. Clone the repository.
-2. Open `index.html` in your browser or run the script using Node.js.
+2. Run the script using Node.js.

 ## Example Usage
 ```javascript